19 of the Best Ontario Hikes

 After completing the Talus Lake section, you will have a steep 3km (1.7-mile) hike to the dizzying views of Lake Superior.
 This trek is for experienced hikers because of the steep climb.
 Be sure to bring plenty of water and a first aid kit for this remote trek.

-The good news, however, is you can enjoy a spot of mountain biking to the end of the scenic and flat Kabeyun Trail.
+The good news, however, is you can enjoy mountain biking at the end of the scenic and flat Kabeyun Trail.

 13. Ishpatina Ridge Tower Summit

-The Ishpatina Ridge Tower Summit Trail is a premier hiking destination that leads adventurers to the highest point in Ontario.
-The trailhead begins at the end of the logging road off of the Red Squirrel Road, and the trek to the summit and back is approximately 18 kilometers round trip.
-Hiking time typically taking 6 to 8 hours to complete.
+Ishpatina Ridge Tower Summit Trail is a must-hike destination at the highest point in Ontario.
+The trailhead is at the end of the logging road off Red Squirrel Road, and the round trip is 18 km.
+Hiking time is 6-8 hours.

-This demanding trail rewards hikers with a diverse range of landscapes, including dense forests, rugged rocky sections, and tranquil lakeshores.
-As you progress, you’ll encounter the pristine beauty of the Canadian Shield, with its unique rock formations and lush greenery.
-The highlight of the hike is reaching the summit of Ishpatina Ridge, where a fire tower once stood.
-From this vantage point, hikers are treated to expansive views of the surrounding wilderness, including the vast forests and numerous lakes that dot the landscape.
+This challenging trail gives you a variety of landscapes, dense forests, rocky sections, and lake shores.
+As you go, you’ll see the Canadian Shield, unique rock formations, and greenery.
+The highlight of the hike is the summit of Ishpatina Ridge, where a fire tower once stood.
+From here, you’ll have views of the wilderness, the forests, and lakes that dot the landscape.

 14. Bruce Trail – Niagara to Tobermory